cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/docs/examples/ogm.md

 ### Define a property (relationship)

 To define custom object and data properties, the two base classes `ObjectProperty` and `DatatypeProperty` should be used respectively.
-It should be noted that the user is only required to specify the `range` of these properties, as their `domain` will be automatically handled by the class that utilises the defined properties.
+It should be noted that the user is only required to specify the cardinality of these properties at the class defination, as their `rdfs:domain` and `rdfs:range` will be automatically handled by the class that utilises the defined properties.

 #### Object property